Now is the time to add healthy African recipes to your diet, starting with simple and delicious Steamed Plantains!

 Recommended Tools

-- Pot: Cook the steamed plantains in a pot.
+- Pot: steam plantains in a pot.

 - Steaming basket: Steam the plantains in a steaming basket.